 Apply our SLOW RELEASE: Spring / Summer fertiliser before August.
 This fertiliser is a four-month feed that slowly releases nutrients into your soil, providing a balanced feed to enhance established lawns.
 Again, ensure to water the granules until they have completely dissolved.

 Feed, Weed and Mosskiller

 Ah yes, there are some still some folk in June thinking it may be a good idea to get rid of the weeds and moss in their lawn!
-In our book, almost anytime (apart from winter) is a good time to free your lawn of weed and moss.
-Apply this Feed, Weed and Mosskiller that conveniently does three jobs in one, and see your moss and weeds disappear and your lawn get that feed it so desperately needs!
+In our book, almost anytime (apart from winter) is a good time to free your lawn of weeds and moss.
+Apply this Feed, Weed and Mosskiller that conveniently does three jobs in one, and see your moss and weeds disappear, and your lawn get that feed it so desperately needs!

 Sowing Wildflower Seed

 You can indeed sow wildflower seed now, but for the best results, the ideal time to sow wildflower seed is in autumn.
 This does mean waiting until September, but by the time May comes around, your wildflowers will be bursting into bloom.

 Sowing grass seed in summer is fine when you take the correct approach, and it’s not too late to turn that garden around!
 Grass seed prefers warmer temperatures, but not too hot!
 Delay planting grass seed until conditions return to normal if your weather forecast is showing temperatures of 20°C and above.
 Sowing your lawn seed in summer will provide faster germination and rapid growth when the conditions are right, and you have followed our advice on how to sow grass seed.